-In this episode, we decide what to name the camper, take you on a tour of what it does and doesn’t have, and go on a dry run to find out what else we’re missing.
+What we decided to name the camper, a tour of what it does and doesn’t have, and a dry run to find out what else we’re missing.
 Hey, just in case you didn’t get the hint, we’re going to talk about bodily functions in this episode.
 So, you’ve been warned.

 This is Road Tripping in America, Series One: before the truck starts.
 This is Lisa and this is Paul.
 Follow along as we get ready to start our next chapter of full-time road life.